-I know of no subsequent changes in planning law that would contradict the views expressed by the then Chief Planning Officer/s so firmly and clearly in 1967, 1973 and in 1985; and by the Planning Inspector/s in 1973 and 1985.
-On the contrary, Bexley has expressly tightened up its approach to harmful backland development by its Policy CS17.
+We know of no subsequent changes in planning law that would contradict the views expressed by the then Chief Planning Officer/s so firmly and clearly in 1967, 1973 and in 1985; and by the Planning Inspector/s in 1973 and 1985.
+On the contrary, Bexley has expressly tightened its approach to harmful backland development by its Policy CS17, see 3 below.